Rosalynn Bliss: Blight fight

-Environmental Sustainability
+Environmental sustainability

 Bliss also created a general plan for the Grand Rapids movement towards sustainability.
 Some goals were to provide a city park within walking distance of all the citizens, completely make the change to renewable energy throughout the entire city by 2025, increase recycling habits, increase the tree canopy to 40% throughout the city, and pave over 100 miles of bike lanes to stray away from the use of motor vehicles.

+As mayor, Bliss joined 130 US mayors launching a ten-minute walk to a park campaign.
+She has been a proponent of environmental sustainability with the city, twice receiving gold certification from the Michigan Green Communities Network in the Michigan Green Communities Challenge for their work in approving a bicycle action plan, zero cities project, having a strategic plan with sustainability as a core value and converting the city's yard waste site to a composting facility.